typedb/typedb/docs/pages/documentation/7-grakn-dashboard/visualiser.md

 Now you have started getting to grips with Grakn, please explore our additional [example code](../examples/examples-overview.html) and documentation.
 We are always adding more and welcome ideas and improvement suggestions.
 Please [get in touch](https://grakn.ai/community.html)!

 {% include links.html %}

-## Comments
-Want to leave a comment?
-Visit <a href="https://github.com/graknlabs/docs/issues/17" target="_blank">the issues on Github for this page</a> (you'll need a GitHub account).
-You are also welcome to contribute to our documentation directly via the "Edit me" button at the top of the page.